arnoudcommandeur/Escaperoom/README.md

 The project contains the following directories:

-- .vs-code - This directory contains Visual Studio task definitions
+- .vs-code - This folder contains Visual Studio task definitions
-- build/contracts - This directory contains the output of compiled contracts (default Truffle folder) contracts - This directory contains the Collectable.sol contract and the defailt Migrations.sol contract which is used by Truffle migration script
+- build/contracts - This folder contains the output of compiled contracts (default Truffle folder) contracts - This folder contains the Collectable.sol contract and the defailt Migrations.sol contract which is used by Truffle migration script
--
+- migrations - Default truffle folder which handle deployment of contracts, inclusing post deployment actions
+- node_modules - Folder which contains the OpenZeppeling default contracts
+- src - Folder that contains the UI
+- test - Default Truffle folder which contains the smart contract tests

 ## Prerequisites